Antoine Léger (cannibal): Arrest

 Four days before, on 12 August, a cantonal guard saw a suspicious man near a fountain, whom he tried to approach, but failed.
 He stood guard the next day before the fountain and in the evening, with the help of surrounding peasants, apprehended Léger.

 Initially arrested for vagrancy, Antoine claimed to be without parents and an escapee from the Brest Prison, where he claimed to have served a 20-year penal labour sentence.

 Trial, sentence and execution

 His trial took place on 23 November 1824, at the Versailles cour d'assises.
 The court ordered, due to the gruesome nature of the crime, that the trial be held in private, despite the wishes of the crowd that had gathered to attend.
 After initially denying responsibility, Léger decided to confess when questioned by the judge.
 His lawyer, Mon.
 Benoît unsuccessfully tried to plead insanity, with his client alleging that he had caught a cold that had temporarily driven him crazy.
 The jury deliberated for half an hour before finding him guilty of murder, and sentenced Antoine Léger to death.

 Antoine Léger was guillotined on 30 November 1824, in Versailles.
 Following an autopsy, doctors discovered abnormalities in his brain.
+However, these findings have no scientific value by modern standards and reflect the level of knowledge of that era rather than the real biological causes of his behavior.